Chapter 1:

 “Mandatory service?”

 “Yeah.
-Since you’re a Otherworlder, you might not be aware of this, but we got ourselves a bit with a problem with Demons.
-To make sure everyone can defend themselves, everyone goes through two years of service with the local garrison."
-He stops, his expression realizing he forgot to ask something, "You know what Demons are?”
+Since you’re an Otherworlder, you might not be aware of this, but we've got ourselves a bit of a problem with Demons.
+To make sure everyone can defend themselves, they make us go through two years of service with the local garrison."
+He stops, realizing he forgot to ask something: "You know what Demons are?”

-Oh, of course there’s Demons messing up the world order in a fantasy world.
+Oh, of course there’s Demons throwing things into chaos in a fantasy world.
 There’s always a Demon King.

 Either way, it doesn't concern me that much.

-“Yeah, I heard of Demons, they’re just folklore.”
+“Yeah, I heard of Demons.
+They’re just folklore where I’m from.”

 “Wow, you guys are really lucky.
-The Demon Kings and their detestable underlings are running more amuck than usual.
+The Demon Kings and their detestable underlings are running amok more than usual.
 At the rate things are going, we might get another war.”

 “Demon Kings?”